umeshgjh/GenAI-CHATBOT/README.md

 ## Fine-tuning the Model

-1. **Prepare Data**: Ensure your dataset is prepared as per the requirements of the `intel-extension-for-transformers`.
+1. **Prepare Data**: Ensure your dataset is prepared as per the requirements of the Intel Extension for Transformers.

 2. **Fine-tune the Model**: